 Homeworks are challenging programming assignments that build on and go beyond what is discussed in lecture.
 You should expect to have to consult other sources for the detailed knowledge you'll need to complete them.
 The homework autograders perform quite detailed analysis of your solutions and give you detailed feedback.
 You may resubmit the homework as many times as you like to improve your score, until the deadline.

 Quizzes are multiple-choice and short-answer questions that test your synthesis of the material.
-You get only one chance to take each quiz, and once you begin taking it, you must finish it within a prescribed timing deadline, typically 30 or 45 minutes.
+You get only one chance to take each quiz.
 Since you cannot re-take a quiz, you should choose a time to take it when you can complete it uninterrupted.

 Every homework and quiz has a "soft deadline" and a "hard deadline" that is 1 week later.
 Submissions by the hard deadline get full credit.
 Submissions by the soft deadline get a 25% penalty.
 Submissions after the soft deadline get no credit.

 Can I submit homeworks or quizzes after all deadlines have passed?